 The rewards of having your own raised garden bed

 Outdoor gardening is fun, is good exercise, and can either add beauty to your landscaping or provide you and your family with freshly-picked vegetables that taste better than store-bought.
 You’ll also know that your veggies have not been handled by multiple strangers and were not exposed to pesticides and other potentially harmful chemicals.

 You don’t need much room to install a raised garden bed or two.
-Why not give it a try?
+Whether you made this a cinder block, brick, or wood project, it’s easy to start, so why not give it a try?
 Otherwise, you could give it a go building your very own greenhouse.